phetsims/phet-info/doc/phet-development-overview.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`npm install`
 3. Use the perennial ‘grunt’ task to create a new sim, like so (still in the perennial directory):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`grunt create-sim --repo=NAME --author=AUTHOR`
-For instance, if the simulation is going to be named Acceleration Lab and the author is Sam Reid from PhET Interactive Simulations, then you could put:
+For instance, if the simulation is going to be named Acceleration Lab and the author is Jane Doe, then you could put:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`grunt create-sim --repo=acceleration-lab --author="Sam Reid (PhET Interactive Simulations)"`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`grunt create-sim --repo=acceleration-lab --author="Jane Doe"`
 4. Test the created simulation in the browser and make sure it launches.
 It should be a blank simulation.
 Write to the Developing Interactive Simulations in HTML5 Google Group if you run into problems.

 ## Building and Testing (Windows and macOS)